CerebralBlue/neuralseek-learninglab-web/docs/module2/module2-1/module2-1.md

 ## Ask additional questions

 Optionally, ask a variety of questions that pertain to your knowledge source to continue exploring.
+Here are some sample questions to ask based on our NeuralSeek KnowledgeBase:
+- How does NeuralSeek protect private information? [^1]
+- What languages does NeuralSeek support? [^1]
+- Why is user intent categorization important?[^1]

+[^1]: ❕ Use the example question below if the KnowledgeBase is connected with NeuralSeek documentation.